axvr/axvr.io/email/index.md

 ### Caesar Cipher

-A pretty simple Caesar Cipher, but with a modified "alphabet" to add required characters for my email address.
+A pretty simple Caesar Cipher, but with a modified "alphabet" to add characters required for my email address.

 ```
 Plain:      abcdefghijklmnopqrstuvwxyz-_.@
-Key:        18 - left shift
+Key:        18 (left shift)
 Ciphertext: mdlmfd@ku-
 ```